IsaacB.Phinney.RedCrow.09.21.18

 Time Permitting

-introduces moves: petronella
+introduces moves: long lines, petronella

 formation: Becket